hamasl/FileCompressor/README.md

 Since this code was made for algorithms and data-structure my focus was on completing the task and not making the code as pretty as possible

-Compressor uses lempe-ziv and huffman algorithm
+Compressor uses lempel-ziv and huffman algorithm

 Used java8 in this project